Shawnee National Forest: Illinois Garden of the Gods

 Most people think of Colorado when they hear “Garden of the Gods.”
 Colorado is known for its famous National Natural Landmark, Garden of the Gods Park, which shares the same name as this almost equally breath-taking recreation area in Herod, Illinois.

 Garden of the Gods Recreation Area has over 3300 acres of wilderness and is located within the Shawnee National Forest.
 Unique rock formations and cliffs offer scenic, panoramic views that will leave you wondering if you’re still in the Midwest!
 This area reminds me that the Midwest has WAY more to offer than just flatlands and cornfields (I’m reminded of this countless times!).
-Hiking, camping, backpacking, and picnicking are all welcome here, but you’ll want to be prepared before you go.
+Hiking, camping, backpacking, and picnicking are welcome here, but you’ll want to be prepared before you go.

 Garden of the Gods information: